AmiraliOmidvar/GeneticAlgorithmHypertuner/README.md

-# GA Hypertuner
+# Genetic Algorithm Hypertuner

-GA_HyperTuner is a Python package designed to help users fine-tune hyperparameters for their machine learning models using a genetic algorithm approach
+Genetic Algorithm HyperTuner is a Python package designed to help users fine-tune hyperparameters for their machine-learning models using a genetic algorithm approach. (differential evolution)

 ## Features
 Users can easily specify the hyperparameters they want to optimize, define the range and constraints for each hyperparameter, and set up the genetic algorithm parameters such as population size, combination probability, and mutation rates.